 Sometimes, my fudge recipe comes out perfectly with very little effort, and other times I am literally pulling my hair out in frustration for even attempting this batch.

 One of my favorites is a lovely mosaic fudge that I make each year for my Christmas table.
-It is very colorful and looks “Christmasy” with the addition of the red and green cherries.White chocolate fudge with cherries in it to look mosaic.The list of ingredients in this delicious fudge recipe includes white chocolate chips and condensed milk.
+It is very colorful and looks “Christmasy” with the addition of the red and green cherries.The list of ingredients in this delicious fudge recipe includes white chocolate chips and condensed milk.
 This makes it foolproof without much effort on my part.

-However, each fudge recipe varies, not only on the ingredients but also for the technique involved.
+However, each fudge recipe varies, not only in the ingredients but also in the technique involved.

 These fudge making tips will help to ensure that you end up with foolproof fudge.